What is the Holy Meteora?

-It had never crossed my mind that one day I might visit a monastery up in the greek mountains where a handful of monks abide, but it it did happen on a day out from Parga.
+It had never crossed my mind that one day I might visit a monastery in the greek mountains near the town of Kalabaka, where a handful of monks live, but it it did happen on a day out from Parga to the Holy Meteora.

 The rock formations were like nothing I’d ever seen in real life, and reminded me (a little bit) of pictures I’ve seen of the Grand Canyon.